Indonesian Army: Army Special Force Command

 Except for the Special Force Education and Training Center, every Kopassus groups are tasked with maintaining its combat and operational readiness at any given moment.
-Each group is headed by a Colonel and all groups are qualified as airborne commandos.
+Each group is headed by a Brigadier General and all groups are qualified as airborne commandos.
 Kopassus is known for its roles in high-risk operations such as the Woyla hijacking and the Mapenduma hostage crisis.
 However, Kopassus is also known for its alleged human right abuses in East Timor and Papua.
 Personnel of the unit are distinguished by their red berets, similar to most paratrooper and special forces units in the world.

 Army territorial commands

-The territorial Regional Military Command (Komando Daerah Militer) and its units below hierarchically serve as the main operational organization of the Indonesian Army.
+The territorial Military Regional Command or Military Area Command (Komando Daerah Militer) and its units below hierarchically serve as the main operational organization of the Indonesian Army.
 These military territories were established by General Sudirman (the then-Commander of the Indonesian National Armed Forces), following the model of the Nazi German Wehrkreis system.
-The system was later codified in Surat Perintah Siasat No.1, signed into doctrine in November 1948.
+The system was later codified in Surat Perintah Siasat No. 1, signed into doctrine in November 1948.

 The hierarchy of Indonesian Army territorial command is as follows: